 Every few years or so, metal lawn chairs, occasional tables, and gliders that are powder-coated in assorted colors become popular again.
 Why?
-Perhaps a retailer features them in a new catalog, they're pictured in an ad for some other product or company, or are glimpsed in a movie or cable series.
+Perhaps a retailer features them in a new catalog, they're pictured in an ad, or they are glimpsed in a movie or cable series.
 In case you haven't noticed, things have a tendency to go in and out of style.

 Post-World War II Chairs